- JuiceFS v0.15.2 started to support manual backup, recovery and inter-engine migration of metadata.

 dump command should be used in conjunction with the backup tool that comes with the database to complement each other.

 The above discussion is for metadata backup only.
-A complete file system backup solution should also include at least object storage data backup, such as offsite disaster recovery, recycle bin, multiple versions, etc.
+A complete file system backup solution should also include object storage data backup at least, such as offsite disaster recovery, recycle bin, multiple versions, etc.

 JSON backups can only be restored to a